sled-rs/sled-rs.github.io/perf.md

 operation to try to mutate the shared pointer to a new modified value if the predicted previous value was properly guessed.
 If some other thread changed the pointer already, the guess about the previous value will be incorrect, and the operation will either retry using the new value or it will fail.
-We will cover lock-free and wait-free algorithms in much more detail below.

 Speculation is a key tenant in taking advantage of parallel hardware, because it lets us make bets about contention and possibly throw work away if our bet didn't pan out.

-Most modern databases are usually designed to perform transactions using optimistic concurrency control.
+Most modern databases are usually designed to perform transactions using Optimistic Concurrency Control.
 Rather than taking out locks for items involved in a transaction, OCC avoids locks but performs a validation step before committing the transaction to check whether other transactions have interfered.
-The assumption is that for some workloads, transactions will tend to operate on non-overlapping data.
+The assumption is that for many workloads, transactions tend to operate on non-overlapping data.
 Validating the correctness of a transaction does not require using locks, either.